 Lighting is also a major factor.
 Photography requires specific lighting to illuminate the subject best.
 Videographers are less concerned about lighting.
 Adjustments can be made in post production however getting a professional to enhance the photos from video will likely cost more money and that could end up offsetting your savings.

 Our last wedding of the season was a very romantic and classy affair!
 Francesca and Drew were married at the Avanti Mansion in Buffalo.
 It was a very cold, winter day but it was perfect or the warm occasion!
 Francesca got ready upstairs with her girls were I got some amazing video and photos.
 When Drew arrived the excitement grew.
 Finally, the couple was married in front of a fireplace while friends and family looked on.
 The reception was a lot of fun and the groom’s older brother gave a memorable toast about his brother, a speech no one will soon forget!
 Food was fantastic, the music was great, and the entire day was simply perfect.
 One of my best memories is the love the two have for their children.
-You can see a little of what I’m talking about by watching the sneak peek!

 When I booked this November wedding months ago, I hoped the weather wouldn’t be too cold.
 I don’t think anyone would have guessed temperatures would be around 70 degrees!
 Clear skies and sun graced the wedding day of Kate and Mike.
 My shoot started out with Mike and his men getting ready at the Belhurst Castle.
 I then traveled to a small cottage at White Springs Manor where Kate was getting ready.
 After that, it was off to St. Francis DeSales Church where they had a beautiful wedding ceremony.
 The reception back at Belhurst Castle was so much fun!
 Kate and Mike had a New York Yankees theme.
 Each table represented a Yankees number while they had a Yankees jersey set out for all the guests to sign.
 It was a really cool idea.
-You can see some of the highlights of the day with the sneak peek above!

 We absolutely loved this couple.
 Trisha and Dan tied the knot after more than seven years together and you could tell as their comfort level with each other was great to see.
 They really enjoyed every moment of their amazing day, having a ton of fun with friends and family.
 The entire wedding took place at the Tonawanda Castle.
 It was my first time there but my photographer shot a wedding at the castle earlier this year.
 It’s an awesome place to have a wedding!
 Trisha was stunning in her dress and Dan was very handsome.
 They had a first look in a nearby park and then we got great photos and video of them along the Ellicott Creek.
 The reception was a blast highlighted by great food, awesome music, and lots of fun.
 One great moment was when a bridesmaid and groomsmen paired up for a very memorable entrance during the introductions.
-Watch the sneak peek and you’ll see what I’m talking about!
-Thank you Trisha and Dan for an amazing day!

 Ok, Buffalo gal – so you’re on a budget and you are admittedly a first timer at this whole wedding planning thing (or at least haven’t planned too many, we hope!) and you’ve probably already had quite a few head-scratching moments while balancing your tastes with what’s in your change purse.
 Should I do this? or that?
 What’s right, what’s wrong?
 Does this matter or not?
 I don’t know!
 Here is a quick list of the most frequently-committed faux pax ‘No Nos’ that happens at weddings that seem to come frequently when the bride or groom are trying to cut expenditures.
 Hey, it’s ok to cut costs, but it’s NOT ok to LOOK like you’re cutting corners.
 This is a list of what NOT to do.
 Are you ready?